Sujood as-Sahw (sahw prostrations)

 Case No. 3:

-After completing the prayer (salaah) or after performing salaam (the last step of salaah), then you remember that you prayed extra step/ steps (rukun/ arkaan) like prostration (sajdah) or rak'ah, or you have any doubt that you prayed extra step/ steps (rukun/ arkaan), or someone is watching you while you are praying and tells you about your mistake after you complete your salaah, that you prayed extra step/ steps (rukun/ arkaan) like prostration (sajdah) or rak'ah, then in this case you just have to perform the Sajdah e Sahw (sahw prostration) after performing the salaam (the last step of salaah).
+After completing the prayer (salaah) or after performing salaam (the last step of salaah), then you remember that you prayed extra step/ steps (rukun/ arkaan) like prostration (sajdah) or rak'ah, or you have any doubt about it, or someone is watching you while you are praying and tells you about your mistake after you complete your salaah, that you prayed extra step/ steps (rukun/ arkaan) like prostration (sajdah) or rak'ah, then in this case you just have to perform the Sujood as-Sahw (sahw prostrations) after performing the salaam (the last step of salaah).

 Method: